fivetran/dbt_asana_source/README.md

   - Names columns for consistency across all packages and for easier analysis
   - Removes any rows that are soft-deleted
   - Adds freshness tests to source data
+    - dbt Core >= 1.9.6 is required to run freshness tests out of the box.
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your Asana data through the [dbt docs site](https://fivetran.github.io/dbt_asana_source/).
 - These tables are designed to work simultaneously with our [Asana transformation package](https://github.com/fivetran/dbt_asana).